anthonyharrison/lib4vex/README.md

 `pip install -U -r requirements.txt`

-The tool requires Python 3 (3.7+).
+The tool requires Python 3 (3.8+).
 It is recommended to use a virtual python environment especially if you are using different versions of python. `virtualenv` is a tool for setting up virtual python environments which allows you to have all the dependencies for the tool set up in a single environment, or have different environments set up for testing using different versions of Python.

 ## API

-To be completed
+### Metadata

+### Product

+### Vulnerability

+### Debug

+Creating the environment variable _**LIB4VEX_DEBUG**_ will result in some additional information being reported when a VEX document is being generated.

 ## Examples

 A number of example scripts are included in the _examples_ subdirectory.
+Examples are provided for CSAF and CycloneDX scenarios.

+## Tutorial

+A tutorial showing a lifecycle of vulnerabilities is [available](TUTORIAL.md).
+Whilst the tutorial uses CSAF as the VEX document, equivalent steps can be performed for producing a VEX document using CycloneDX.

 ## Implementation Notes

-The following design decisions have been made in processing the SBOM files:
+The following design decisions have been made in creating and processing VEX files:

-1. It is assumed that the SBOM is valid and contains syntactically valid data.

-2. In SPDX format, the tool assumes that the name of a package preceeds the version and license of the package.

-3. In SPDX format, the current implementation does not currently handle multi-line elements.

-4. When processing and validating licenses, the application will use a set of synonyms to attempt to map some license identifiers to the correct [SPDX License Identifiers](https://spdx.org/licenses/).
-However, the user of the tool is reminded that they should assert the quality of any data which is provided by the tool particularly where the license identifier has been modified.
+1. VEXes should be produced with reference to an SBOM so that only vulnerabilities for components included in the SBOM are included in the VEX document.

+2. The VEX document contains all reported vulnerabilities and the respective status.
+The latest VEX is indicated by the latest timestamp.
+The previous VEX documents are retained for audit purposes.

 ## Future Development

-1. Support SPDX Security Profile (SPDX 3.0)

-2. Enhance validation of SBOM data to check for all mandatory elements.

-3. Implement Python typing across modules.

-4. Migrate packaging infrastructure away from setup.py.

-5. Utilise third-party parsers and generators
+1. Complete OpenVEX support

+2. Add support for SPDX Security profile when released as part of the SPDX 3.0 release.

 ## License